domarom/Belinda-Unet-machine-learning/README.md

 Use some type of image labeller to classify all pixel in the image.
 This can be done in python.
 However, we used matlab's image labeller: https://www.mathworks.com/help/vision/ug/get-started-with-the-image-labeler.html.
 Do this for between 30 to 60% of the data set.
 Our initial masks/labelled images we used 40% of the images.

 3. **Running the model**
+There are three sets of code in this repository: Dice_loss, cross-validation, and Timeseries plot.
+For each code there are two file types : jupyter notebook (.IPYNB) and python (.py).

 4. **About the code published here**